Facts and Figures

 - Oxford has one of the lowest drop-out rates in the UK: figures published in March 2012 by the Higher Education Statistics Agency (HESA) show that only 1.6% of Oxford students dropped out, compared with the national average of 8.6%.

-- 94% of Oxford leavers are employed six months after graduating.
+- 94% of Oxford leavers are employed or in further study six months after graduating.

 - Every year there are more than 15,000 enrolments on courses offered by the Department for Continuing Education, making Oxford University one of the largest providers of continuing education in the UK.

 - Oxford is very competitive: over 17,400 people applied for around 3,500 undergraduate places for entry in 2014.

 - That means that Oxford receives, on average, around five applications for each available place.